dalealleshouse/algorithms/README.md

 # Algorithms
-Examples of popular algorithms in C
+Examples of popular algorithms in several different languages.

 All the algorithms have unit tests and an associated test runner docker container.